freckles-io/nsbl-roles/README.md

     frankentree add -u <role_url> <path>/<to>/<role>/<folder>/<role_name>

 The path to the role should somehow describe the category of the role in question (e.g. system-tool, web-server, etc).
 If adding a 3rd-party role, it's best to fork it into the freckles-io-external organisation, then add it to this repository.
 That way changes can be pushed upstream if necessary.

+The role_name should always be the full role name as it would be used by the ansible-galaxy tool (in the formt '<author>.<role_name>'.